LEARNAcademy/devpass-devops/_docs/challenge2.md

 apt install composer php7.0-mbstring php7.0-dom zip unzip mysql-client mysql-server php7.0-mysql
 ```

-Before running the migration - change "127.0.0.1" to "localhost" in the .env file
+Before running the migration - change "127.0.0.1" to "localhost" in the .env file, change the mysql user to root and the password to blank (assuming you left it blank during install above)

+On the last step below you need to change "php artisan serve" to "php artisan serve --host 0.0.0.0"

 Otherwise follow the instructions [here](https://github.com/laravel/quickstart-basic)